-Furthermore, the results of the present study showed that there is a significant difference between normal and lation.
+Furthermore, the results of the present study showed that there is a significant difference between normal and exposed-to-violence women in terms of emotional regulation.
 In order to examine the second hypothesis of the research, a multivariate variance analysis was used.
 The results of the multivariate variance analysis showed that there is not a significant difference between the two groups of women in terms of emotional regulation dimensions, i.e. self-blame, acceptance, rumination, positive refocus, refocus of the plan, positive reevaluation, and catastrophizing.
 Hence, the second hypothesis of the research is approved.
 The results of the above research are in line with those obtained from studies conducted by Granefskis' studies (12, 13).
-In expressing the above results, it can be said that in exposed-to-violence women in terms of emotional regu-